 Indiana University Integrative Data Science Lab (IDSL)

-Welcome to the Integrative Data Science Lab (IDSL) in the School of Informatics, Computing, and Engineering at Indiana University.
-Integrative Data Science brings together diverse data sets, technologies and expertise with advanced linked data, machine learning and data science approaches to solve real world problems.
+Welcome to the Integrative Data Science Lab (IDSL) in Indiana University's School of Informatics, Computing, and Engineering.
+Integrative Data Science brings together diverse data sets, technologies and expertise with linked data, machine learning and data science approaches to solve real world problems.
 We are pioneering both infrastructures for integrative data science and domain applications of these infrastructures.
 The IDSL is directed by David Wild.
 Here are some of the areas we are applying integrative data science: